Close Embrace Social Dance — Lesson for Beginners

 Both leaders and followers assume the correct posture, approach one another and embrace.
 Followers should keep their hands elevated slightly, so they do not touch the leader and the only contact is between torsos, where leader's right arm presses against follower's back, and between sides of heads.
 Followers should also close their eyes to prevent following with the eyes.
 During dance parties, followers can optionally close their eyes, however it is usually considered better if they keep them open, so as to watch for collisions coming from the leader's rear or his right side blind spot.

 Now that couples have embraced, leaders should shift their follower's weight to the closed side of the embrace (leader's right) and take a step to the left.
 Then rock back to the starting position.
 After mastering the change weight and side step, try a forward step, followed by rock back.
 Then try a diagonal forward step with pivot, followed by rock.
 This diagonal step with pivot allows the leader to glance to his rear.
 If there is free space to the rear, try a backwards step followed by rock to starting position.
 Now try several forwards steps in succession.
-Followers might be expecting more rocks, so when leaders switch to multiple forwards steps in succession, they should put some intention in their steps by pushing with mid-torso, so as to alert followers of the switch from repeated rocking.
+Followers might be expecting more rocks, so when leaders switch to multiple forwards steps in succession, they should put some intention in their steps by pushing with mid-torso, so as to alert followers of the switch from repeated rocking to continuous forwards movement.

 Practice dancing is now over and the dance party officially begins.
 Instruction on the dance floor is no longer allowed.
 Please follow the rules of dance floor navigation and try to avoid causing traffic jams.

-Music
+Music playlists

 Playlist organization: